AksoEo/docs/api/restful.md

 All query parameters are optional and a request without any query parameters will always be valid.

 The recognized parameters are as follows:
+* `noop`: Does nothing.
+Can be used to forcefully invalidate the cache.

 * `limit`: The maximum amount of items in the collection

     Valid in: Collections (`GET`)